Grant Application Guidelines

 - Equipment and Supplies by Category

 - Patient Care Itemized by Type of Expense

 - Statements ofacceptance (templates to follow below)

-Please submit an electronic version of the grant application in Microsoft Word Document format with all attachments by midnight (US eastern standard time) February 15 to firstname.lastname@example.org AND mail apaper copy to the following address by the due date.
+Please submit an electronic version of the grant application in Microsoft Word Document format with all attachments by midnight (US eastern standard time) to firstname.lastname@example.org AND mail apaper copy to the following address: